DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [x] Can still control player while the animation for the dynamic dialogue is playing
 - [x] Interaction queue?

-## Small Change to the Shop
-- [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.

 ## Levels